 - Second mile offering to support UMCOR International

 Memorial Foundation funds have provided support for education and youth programs and for many other special projects and programs over the years.
-Total Foundation support for the church and its programs has exceeded one million dollars in the years since its inception.
+Total Foundation support for the church and its programs has exceeded 6.5 million dollars in the years since its inception.

 Why Give to the Memorial Foundation?

-A bequest to the Memorial Foundation is a demonstration of our caring, our faith in the future, and a good way to declare our commitment to the ongoing community impacts of our church.
+A gift to the Memorial Foundation is a demonstration of our caring, our faith in the future, and a good way to declare our commitment to the ongoing community impacts of our church.
 Your gift can offer us a kind of immortality by continuing to work on our behalf to help support our ministries long after we are gone.
 Your gift can also be used to reduce your capital gains, estate or income taxes.